jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 But the spots exist only where that matter is so dense and compact that it weakens the light coming from the Sun.

-#### 97. Why Rainbow Colors Appear at the Extremity of Some Spots
+#### 97. Why rainbow colors appear at the extremity of some spots

-When these spots are thicker and denser they are worn down first at their circumference rather than in the middle, by the purer matter of the Sun flowing around them.
+When these spots are thicker and denser, they are worn down first at their circumference rather than in the middle, by the purer fire-aether of the Sun flowing around them.

-Thus, the ends of their circumference, tapering to a point, become permeable to its light: hence, they must be painted there with the colors of the rainbow, as I explained earlier about the glass prism in Meteors, chapter 8.
+Thus, the ends of their circumference, tapering to a point, become permeable to its light.

+Hence, they must be painted there with the colors of the rainbow, as I explained earlier about the glass prism in Meteors, chapter 8.

 Such colors are sometimes observed in them.

-#### 98. How Spots Turn into Faculae or Vice Versa
+#### 98. How spots turn into faculae or vice versa

-The Sun's matter flows around these spots, rising above their extremities.
+The Sun's fire-aether flows around these spots, rising above their extremities.

-Then, being intercepted between them and the surface of the nearby sky, it is compelled to move more swiftly than usual.
+Then, being intercepted between them and the surface of the nearby sky, it is compelled to move faster than usual.

 This is similar to how rapids in rivers are always greater in shallow and narrow places than in wide and deep ones.